-What we'll do Making the case to Government Desired outcomes Recognising the challenge many Greater Manchester households face in accessing the homes they aspire to in the current market, develop alternative models and pathways which will assist key groups to achieve secure, high quality homes.
-Greater Manchester households aspirations in partnership with Homes England and Deliver at least 50,000 additional affordable homes by 2037.
-Develop a more strategic approach to market provision or public sector commissioning of housing suitable for specific groups, including older households looking for better 'rightsizing' choices in their own communities or families with children in the private rented sector.
+B3: Increasing choices in the housing market for Greater Manchester households What we'll do Making the case to Government Desired outcomes Recognising the challenge many Greater Manchester households face in accessing the homes they aspire to in the current market, develop alternative models and pathways which will assist key groups to achieve secure, high quality homes.
+Developing and piloting new models to meet Greater Manchester households aspirations in partnership with Homes England and Government Deliver at least 50,000 additional affordable homes by 2037 Develop a more strategic approach to market provision or public sector commissioning of housing suitable for specific groups, including older households looking for better 'rightsizing' choices in their own communities or families with children in the private rented sector.